 Gunslebert Hazel Options

-Generally speaking the 7 litre hazel trees we provide will come as a single stem tree, however from time to time they may come as a multi-stem.
+Generally speaking the 7-litre hazel trees we provide will come as a single-stem tree, however, from time to time they may come as a multi-stem.
 This is purely an aesthetic issue and does not affect the performance of the tree.
-If it is important to you that you have one or the other, please check with us first before purchase.
+If it is important to you that you have one or the other, please check with us first before purchasing.

 7 Litre: Usually 85-130cm and single stem but maybe multi-stem